sd-softdev/open-cal-server/README.md

 # open-cal-server
-A simple calendar server based on NestJS
+A simple calendar server based on [NestJS](https://nestjs.com/) with an simple and leightweight RestAPI